How to Save 260 Hours Per Year With Automated Contracts

 No Document Pursuits

 Document retention and management strategies are ugly albeit critical components of contract administration.
 Although most companies have likely transitioned to a paperless system, there are times when hard copies are needed and paper filing systems haven't been phased out completely.
-But, even with hard copies that perhaps have original, ink signatures, something that is also gradually losing favor, it still makes sense to establish an online repository for electronic versions of these documents.
+But, even with hard copies that perhaps have original, ink signatures, something that is also gradually losing favor, it still makes sense to establish an online contract repository for electronic versions of these documents.
 This ensures that contracts are saved in one secure location, and it makes it a whole lot easier to find an item in a hurry, as there will be no need to spend time rifling through papers and files.

 No Clause Searches